Omer-O/Spotify-Search-API/README.md

 # Spotify-Search-API

-My Spotify-Search try it out
+My Spotify-Search <a href="https://search-with-spotify.herokuapp.com/">CLICK HERE</a> to try it out

-<a href="https://search-with-spotify.herokuapp.com/">CLICK ME</a>

 Using spotify's API documantation, Handlebars and Express